WardLT/ai-project-template/docs/step-by-step.md

 Once you've done this, follow Anaconda's instructions to active your new environment and get ready to do reproducible research!

-> **Note**: Rather than adding new packages to an environment using `conda install`, I typically edit the environment file and re-build the environemnt from scratch.
+> **Note**: Rather than adding new packages to an environment using `conda install`, I typically edit the environment file and re-build the environment from scratch.
 Rebuilding it myself each time I make changes helps ensure someone else can build it later.

 ## Storing your raw data